Designing, Constructing and Planting the Entry Garden

 Presented by Warren Leach

-The garden space between the street, driveway, walkway and your home offers a powerful first impression to someone arriving to your door.
-Landscape Horticulturist Warren Leach, owner of Tranquil Lake Nursery in Rehoboth, Massachusetts, will take us on a visual tour of enticing entry gardens using before and after scenarios.
+The garden space between the street, driveway, or walkway and your home offers a powerful first impression to someone arriving at your door.
+Landscape horticulturist Warren Leach, owner of Tranquil Lake Nursery in Rehoboth, Massachusetts, will take us on a visual tour of enticing entry gardens using before and after scenarios.

-Warren will focus on walkway design and construction techniques, solving problems of scale and grade as well as showcasing a rich planting palette that offers year-round beauty with an eye on low-maintenance.
-Your entry garden will be a pleasure for you to enjoy as well as a warm welcoming to guests.
+Warren will focus on walkway design and construction techniques, solving problems of scale and grade, as well as showcasing a rich planting palette that offers year-round beauty with an eye on low-maintenance.
+Your entry garden will be a pleasure for you to enjoy and welcoming to visitors.

 About Warren Leach

-Warren is also an award winning landscape designer, twice receiving the National Landscape Association Regional Certificate of Merit for Residential Landscape Design.
+Warren is also an award-winning landscape designer, twice receiving the National Landscape Association Regional Certificate of Merit for Residential Landscape Design.
 Images of his garden design at Brigham Hill Farm in North Grafton, Massachusetts are archived at the Smithsonian Institution in Washington, D.C.
-In 2009 the Rhode Island Nursery and Landscape Association presented him the 1st Place Award for Residential Design and Installation for his ornamental vegetable garden at Brigham Hill Farm in N. Grafton.
-The Massachusetts Horticultural Society honored Warren in 2010 with a Gold Medal for his horticultural expertise, landscape design as well as years of forcing plants and creating exceptional displays in the New England Spring Flower Show.
+In 2009, the Rhode Island Nursery and Landscape Association awarded Warren 1st place in Residential Design and Installation for his ornamental vegetable garden at Brigham Hill Farm.
+The Massachusetts Horticultural Society has also honored Warren with a Gold Medal for his horticultural expertise, landscape design, and many years of forcing plants and creating exceptional displays in the New England Spring Flower Show.

 Warren started creating gardens in 1986 and has added new plants and gardens over the last thirty years, sharing his design acumen and love of plants.